 achieve.
 It also means that you need to identify and

-internal issues and internal environmental
+internal issues and internal environmental conditions that

-influence your EMS and the results it
+influence your EMS and the results it intends to achieve.

 In the context of this EMS standard,